mapproxy/mapproxy/doc/install.rst

 Changes
 ^^^^^^^

 New releases of MapProxy are backwards compatible with older configuration files.
-MapProxy will issue warnings on startup if a behavior will change in the next releases.
+MapProxy will issue warnings on start-up if a behavior will change in the next releases.
 You are advised to upgrade in single release steps (e.g. 1.9.0 to 1.10.0 to 1.11.0) and to check the output of ``mapproxy-util serve-develop`` for any warnings.
 You should also refer to the Changes Log of each release to see if there is anything to pay attention for.

-If you upgrade from 0.8, please read the `old mirgation documentation <http://mapproxy.org/docs/1.5.0/migrate.html>`_.
+If you upgrade from 0.8, please read the `old migration documentation <http://mapproxy.org/docs/1.5.0/migrate.html>`_.